 “He [God] will offer all His strength to every little effort that you make.
 Give Him the minutes which He needs today, to help you understand with Him you are the spirit that abides in Him, and that calls through His Voice to every living thing; offers His sight to everyone who asks; replaces error with the simple truth.”

-The Course tells us many times that our understanding is not necessary for God’s truth to reign in our lives, but that our willingness is!
+The Course often tells us that our understanding is not necessary for God’s truth to reign in our lives but that our willingness is!
 And, as we affirm the gift of our real identity, “I am spirit,” our True Self shines brighter inside us, dispelling the darkness that keeps us in pain and fear.
-Even when we seem to forget and find ourselves in conflict and confusion, there will always be a light within us reminding us that we can never truly lose our way again.
+Even when we seem to forget and find ourselves in conflict and confusion, there will always be a light within us, reminding us that we can never truly lose our way again.
 God’s promise of the Holy Spirit, who is always there to help us, is affirmed in this lesson when it says, “He [the Holy Spirit] will speak to you, reminding you that you are spirit, one with Him and God, your brothers and your Self.
 Listen for His assurance every time you speak the words He offers you today, and let Him tell your mind that they are true.”